ghoztsys/google-terraform-modules/gce_http_lb/README.md

 # Google Cloud Global External HTTP(S) Load Balancer Terraform Module

 This module creates a global [external Google Cloud HTTP(S) load balancer](https://cloud.google.com/load-balancing/docs/https).
 External HTTP(S) load balancing is implemented by many proxies called Google Front Ends (GFEs), which are distributed globally and has automatic DDoS protection.
 Since this is a global load balancer, it is configured to operate in Premium Tier where GFEs offer global, cross-regional load balancing, directing traffic to the closest healthy backend that has capacity and terminating HTTP(S) as close as possible to the client.
-You have the option to pass in the backend services and/or backend buckets behind the load balancer.
+You have the option to define the Backend Services and/or Backend Buckets behind the load balancer.

 ## Usage